10cc: 1970–1971: Hotlegs; Doctor Father; The New Wave Band; Festival

-The band also continued outside production work at Strawberry, working with Dave Berry, Wayne Fontana, Peter Cowap and Herman's Hermits, and doing original compositions for various UK football (soccer) teams.
+The band continued outside production work at Strawberry, working with Dave Berry, Wayne Fontana, Peter Cowap and Herman's Hermits, and doing original compositions for various UK football (soccer) teams.
 In 1971 they produced and played on Space Hymns, an album by New Age musician Ramases; in 1972–73 they co-produced and played on two Neil Sedaka albums, Solitaire and The Tra-La Days Are Over.
 The experience of working on Solitaire, which became a success for Sedaka, was enough to prompt the band to seek recognition on their own merits.
 Gouldman—who by 1972 was back at Strawberry Studios—said:

 It was Neil Sedaka's success that did it, I think.
 We'd just been accepting any job we were offered and were getting really frustrated.
 We knew that we were worth more than that, but it needed something to prod us into facing that.
 We were a bit choked to think that we'd done the whole of Neil's first album with him just for flat session fees when we could have been recording our own material.

 Stewart said the decision was made over a meal in a Chinese restaurant: "We asked ourselves whether we shouldn't pool our creative talents and try to do something with the songs that each of us was working on at the time."
 Once again a four-piece, the group re-recorded the Hotlegs track "Today" (b/w a new Stewart/Gouldman song "Warm Me"), which was released under the name Festival.
 The single failed to chart, and the band moved on to record a Stewart/Gouldman song, "Waterfall", in early 1972.
 Stewart offered the acetate to Apple Records.
 He waited months before receiving a note from the label saying the song was not commercial enough to release as a single.